 Join us 7 days a week to experience Oeno Gallery's Sculpture Garden at Huff Estates.
-Discover over 80 sculptures across 4 acres.
-This year, on its 15th anniversary, the gallery will celebrate its outdoor sculpture exhibition with a free, live jazz performance by David Mott, Jesse Stewart and Peter Lutek.
+Discover over 60 sculptures across 4 acres.
+This year, on its 16th anniversary, the gallery will celebrate its outdoor sculpture exhibition with a free, live performance.
 The gallery invites you to come out on Sat.
-July 14 from 4:00 pm - 7:00 pm to meet this year's participating sculptors, explore the garden and sample County food and drink.
-As well, Oeno Gallery is offering guided tours of the Sculpture Garden, every Sunday starting May 27th through September 2nd from 1:30 pm to 2:00.
-Join us through the summer for an exciting adventure in art.
+July 13 from 4:00 pm - 7:00 pm to meet this year's participating sculptors, explore the garden and sample County food and drink.

 Oeno's Sculpture Garden at Huff Estates Winery opened on June 25, 2011.
 Designed as a place of discovery and contemplation, the Sculpture Garden at Oeno Gallery is a celebration of the interplay of dynamic art and the perennials that surround them.
 Work is installed in May, and we have a Garden Party to celebrate the artists in July.